makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

   recasts them into True/False binary problems (804 in total)
 * We converted WinoGrande to the True/False binary problems

-### DPR (Rahman and Ng 2012, Definite Pronoun Resolution Dataset) introduces
+### DPR (Rahman and Ng 2012, Definite Pronoun Resolution Dataset)

 * 1,886 additional WSC problems authored by 30 undergraduate students

-* overall less challenging than the original WSC (Trichelair+ 2018) due to an increased level of language-based or dataset-specific biases.
-We split the
+* overall less challenging than the original WSC (Trichelair+ 2018) due to an increased level of language-based or dataset-specific biases

 ### KnowRef (Emami+ 2019) KnowRef provides over 8k WSC-style coreference